vyos/vyos-documentation/docs/configuration/interfaces/bonding.rst

    This option only affects 802.3ad mode.

    The default value is 0.
-This will cause carrier to be asserted (for 802.3ad mode) whenever there is an active aggregator, regardless of the number of available links in that aggregator.
+This will cause the carrier to be asserted (for 802.3ad mode) whenever there is an active aggregator, regardless of the number of available links in that aggregator.

    .. note:: Because an aggregator cannot be active without at least one
       available link, setting this option to 0 or to 1 has the exact same